 3. Create the “Great Firewall of Facebook”

 Chinese authorities censor social media and the internet in two ways.
 The Great Firewall renders certain webpages inaccessible by redirecting traffic heading to blocked sites like Google or The New York Times to bogus IP addresses or error messages.
 They also control it by forcing internet media companies to censor content on their sites or apps.
 Typically, these companies use algorithms to identify posts with sensitive words and then prevent them from spreading.
 They also employ teams of human censors to manually remove posts that authorities might deem taboo.
-Facebook would have to create the largest, most complicated censorship apparatus on earth.

 Before Chinese authorities blocked it in 2015, Japanese messaging app Line relied on a keyword filtering system to make sure that politically sensitive topics couldn’t be discussed easily that was managed by partner Qihoo 360.
 LinkedIn, meanwhile, relies on both algorithms and in-house censors to remove content from its Chinese site, with help from two Chinese venture capital firms that helped fund its expansion.